Barbara Will, unliking Stein, and scholarly malpractice

 Between [Urbain de Bellegarde] and [Christopher] Newman, his whole manner seemed to declare there could be no interchange of opinion; he was holding his breath so as not to inhale the odor of democracy.
 Newman was far from being versed in European politics, but he liked to have a general idea of what was going on about him, and he accordingly asked M. de Bellegarde several times what he thought of public affairs.
 M. de Bellegarde answered with suave concision that he thought as ill of them as possible, that they were going from bad to worse, and that the age was rotten to its core.
 This gave Newman, for the moment, an almost kindly feeling for the marquis; he pitied a man for whom the world was so cheerless a place, and the next time he saw M. de Bellegarde he attempted to call his attention to some of the brilliant features of the time.
 The marquis presently replied that he had but a single political conviction, which was enough for him: he believed in the divine right of Henry of Bourbon, Fifth of his name, to the throne of France.
 Newman stared, and after this he ceased to talk politics with M. de Bellegarde.
 He was not horrified nor scandalized, he was not even amused; he felt as he should have felt if he had discovered in M. de Bellegarde a taste for certain oddities of diet; an appetite, for instance, for fishbones or nutshells.
 Under these circumstances, of course, he would never have broached dietary questions with him. — Henry James, The American (1877)

 In Unlikely Collaboration: Gertrude Stein, Bernard Faÿ, and the Vichy Dilemma (Columbia University Press, 2011), Barbara Will examines a relationship not unlike Christopher Newman’s with Urbain de Bellegarde in Henry James’s The American.
 (Just to say: Stein knew James’s work, and Will does not refer to any James text.)
 With Unlikely Collaboration and The American side by side, Gertrude Stein is Newman and Bernard Faÿ is de Bellegarde; Newman and Stein are the innocent Americans in France, and de Bellegarde and Faÿ are the wicked French monarchists.
 In the novel, Newman is forced into talk with Urbain because he falls in love with Claire, Urbain’s sister.
 Urbain and his mother disapprove of Newman’s marriage proposal, and at the novel’s end, although Newman is handed blackmail material that could possibly halt Claire’s drift toward a convent, he does not let himself use it.
 While the characters’ motives do not receive the full iterative Jamesian scrutiny one sees in, for instance, The Portrait of a Lady (1881), and Newman’s decision not to blackmail reinforces his commitment to transparency and self-determination — Newman struggles to understand Claire’s subservience to her nasty elders — the story ultimately challenges a strict American-French dichotomy, particularly in Newman’s intimacy with the third sibling, Valentin.
 Urbain may hold his breath and Newman may stare, but James’s story follows the uncanny crossings of desire.
-That kind of story is what Will sets out to tell.
+That kind of story is, perhaps, what Will set out to tell.

 Christopher Newman (unlike Stein) returned to America, and James continued (after 1877) with stories of American expatriates, some of whom go bad — such as Gilbert Osmond and Madame Merle in Portrait.
 James worked over some stereotypes involving American innocence amidst European deceit.
 In Unlikely Collaboration we get another expatriate gone bad: Gertrude Stein.
 According to Will, the abiding friendship between Stein and Faÿ encouraged an antidemocratic sentiment and led her to support the leader of the Vichy government, Philippe Pétain.
 Not every American loves democracy — let’s pause on how contrary the country’s policies have been to its promises, and on its current president — so it is another form of American naïveté to believe that all Americans believe in democracy.
 But Stein has long been celebrated for her nonhierarchical aesthetics: as she stated in an interview, “in composition one thing [i]s as important as another thing.
 Each part is as important as the whole.”
 (She credited Henry James for teaching this, but her blue ribbon goes to Paul Cézanne, a Frenchman.)
 One word is as important as every other word; any word can go beside another.
 Her description of a genius, someone who listens and talks at the same time, also describes the democratic sensibility.
 Will would have us believe that Stein was largely the aesthetic radical she seemed, and friend to nonconformists and political radicals — until she met Faÿ.
 First he built up her sense of self-grandeur, encouraging her forward on the path to the monumental success of The Autobiography of Alice B. Toklas (1933) and the American lecture tour (1934–35); then he — and this is the main subject of Unlikely Collaboration — converted her to the Urbain de Bellegarde side, the Faÿ side, the Pétain side.